EPOG - Economic POlicies for the Global bifurcation | Erasmus Mundus Joint Master

 Conferences

 Each semester is structured in blocks of courses aimed at providing in-depth understanding of economic policy in the chosen Major field, and with interdisciplinary perspectives.
+The list of courses below is an indicative one.

 ECTSTeacherSemesterLanguageSyllabus